Neighborhood Activity Fund

 - If funds are available after August 31, all eligible Neighborhood Groups can apply for up to $400

-- Funding is available on a first come, first served basis.
+- Funding is available on a first-come, first-serve basis.
 Award amounts may vary based on available funding

 - Number of households within a community does not impact eligibility amount